-Mark is a Senior Teaching Fellow in Educational Development, situated in the Educational Development Unit in the Centre for Higher Education Research and Scholarship (CHERS).
+Mark is a Senior Teaching Fellow in Educational Development, situated in the Centre for Higher Education Research and Scholarship (CHERS).
 He is Director of the Imperial STAR Framework, Co-Programme Leader of the PG Cert in University Learning and Teaching, and a Senior Fellow of the Higher Education Academy.

 He co-leads Imperial's PG Cert in University Learning and Teaching, and teaches on all levels of the MEd programme, with a particular focus on ethnographic approaches and cultural aspects of learning.
-He supervises postgraduate research in Education at Masters and PhD levels, and serves as Personal Tutor to students on the PG Cert and PG Diploma programmes.
+He supervises postgraduate research in Education at Masters and PhD levels, and serves as Personal Tutor to postgraduate students.

 Mark is also the course developer and leader of the Introduction to Active Learning workshop series, and he facilitates a range of other educational workshops including Communicating Knowledge and Team-Based Learning (TBL).

 Mark serves on the Education Committee of the Faculty of Natural Sciences, and supports the College's curriculum review process by offering consultation and advice as a member of the Natural Sciences Curriculum Review Reference Panel.

 Other current roles include serving on the Imperial Education Ethics Review Panel (EERP), and providing consultation on curriculum design, evaluation methods and active learning to colleagues, groups and departments across the College.

 Mark's academic background is rooted in the social sciences, with professional expertise in archaeology, cultural and educational anthropology, and academic development.